apache/skywalking-website/content/blog/2021-05-09-OpenSearch-supported/index.md

 We posted [**Response to Elastic 2021 License Change**](/blog/2021-01-17-elastic-change-license/) blog 4 months ago.
 It doesn't have a big impact in short term, but because of the incompatibility between SSPL and Apache 2.0, we lost the chance of upgrading the storage server, which makes the community and our users concern.
-So, we have to keep looking for new option as a replacement.
+So, we have to keep looking for a new option as a replacement.

-There was an open source project, Open Distro for Elasticsearch, maintained by AWS team.
+There was an open source project, Open Distro for Elasticsearch, maintained by the AWS team.
 It is an Apache 2.0-licensed distribution of Elasticsearch enhanced with enterprise security, alerting, SQL, and more.
-After Elastic relicensed its projects, we talked with their team, and they have an agenda to take over the community leadship, and keep maintaining the ElasticSearch, as it was licensed by Apache 2.0.
+After Elastic relicensed its projects, we talked with their team, and they have an agenda to take over the community leadship and keep maintaining the ElasticSearch, as it was licensed by Apache 2.0.
 So, they are good to fork and continue.

-At April 12th, 2021, AWS announced the new project, OpenSearch, driven by the community, which is initialized from people of AWS, Red Hat, SAP, Capital One, and Logz.io.
+On April 12th, 2021, AWS announced the new project, OpenSearch, driven by the community, which is initialized from people of AWS, Red Hat, SAP, Capital One, and Logz.io.
 Read this [Introducing OpenSearch](https://aws.amazon.com/cn/blogs/opensource/introducing-opensearch/) blog for more detail.

-Once we had this news in public, we begin to plan the process about evaluating and testing OpenSearch as SkyWalking's storage option.
+Once we had this news in public, we begin to plan the process of evaluating and testing OpenSearch as SkyWalking's storage option.
 Read our [issue](https://github.com/apache/skywalking/issues/6745).

 **Today, we are glad to ANNOUNCE, OpenSearch could replace ElastcSearch as the storage, and it is still licensed under Apache 2.0.**